crockevin/prework-study-guide/README.md

 ## Usage

-To use this webpage, open up the consle in inspect, and either use the refresh button or hit ctrl + R to refresh the page and itll give you a randomlly selective topic to study
+To use this webpage, open up the console in inspect, and either use the refresh button or hit ctrl + R to refresh the page and it'll give you a randomly selective topic to study

 ## Credits